DanielG/cabal-helper/README.md

 so I'll explain what that is here because it is quite fundamental to how things work in the codebase.

-The fundamental problem cabal-helper solves is the fact that to access the internal data Cabal stores in the `setup-config` file we have to link against `lib:Cabal`.
+The fundamental problem cabal-helper solves is the fact that in order to access the data Cabal stores in the `setup-config` file we have to link against `lib:Cabal`.
 However the binary format of this file is unstable and there is no backwards compatibility mechanism in the library.
 So to read a `setup-config` file produced by a certain version of Cabal we have to link